-- 1. The bilge pump may still draw power from the batteries, even if the switches are set to OFF so that it can operate even if the boat is docked and unattended.
+- The bilge pump may still draw power from the battery, even if the switches are set to OFF so that it can operate even if the boat is docked and unattended.
 In the worst case, the boat may sink if left unattended for a long time without checking battery power, be particularly observant in periods of heavy rains and winds. - 2.
-When leaving the boat for long periods, always turn the main switches off to avoid battery drain, especially in rainy periods.
+When leaving the boat for longer periods, always turn the main switches off to avoid battery drain, especially in rainy periods.
 Failure to do so may hinder the bilge pump from working, potentially causing the boat to sink in case of water leaks into the bilge.
 Never leave the boat unattended for long periods, and check battery charge level regularly.

-5.2 BATTERIES & CHARGING
+5.2 BATTERIES AND CHARGING

 In case of replacement, refer to your engine owner's manual for exact battery requirements.
+Batteries shall be of the same type.

-The battery should always be installed and secured within the battery box, to prevent that they shift during voyage and potentially cause damages or even fires.
-Protective terminal covers must always be used (covering the battery +/- connecting points) to aviod shortcuts and sparks.
+The battery should always be installed and secured within the battery box, to prevent them from shifting during the voyage and potentially cause damages or even fires.
+Protective terminal covers must always be used (covering the battery +/- connecting points) to avoid short-cuts and sparks.